pkcinna01/gotracer-prometheus/README.md

 ## Synopsis

 Basically a cron job runs gotracer-prometheus every 2 minutes.
-The output is placed in /opt/prometheus/textfile_collector (TODO change to /opt to /var for output data).
+The output is placed in /opt/prometheus/textfile_collector (TODO change /opt to /var for output data).

 Any Prometheus installation accessing the node exporter will have data like example at /opt/prometheus//textfile_collector/epsolar.prom